strauchlab/iNNterfaceDesign/SARS_design_examples/readme.md

 Designed binders  were relaxed using Rosetta software, details of these calculations can be found in AA paper.
 Resulted binders were filtered using Geometry, FragmentLookupFilter and Sasa filters of Rosetta software; binders resulting in buried ASP and GLU residues  of the target were also excluded.

 4. Amino acid sequences were designed once more fore relaxed backbones of the binders; besides amino acid sequences were additionally generated as for homo-oligomeric PPIs just to compare results.
-Therefore, each of the archive files mentioned above contains three folders: “1” for the initial binders, “2” for binders with redesigned sequences, “3” for binders with animo-acid sequences designed as for homo-oligomeric PPIs.
+Therefore, each of the archive files mentioned above, except "L", contains three folders: “1” for the initial binders, “2” for binders with redesigned sequences, “3” for binders with animo-acid sequences designed as for homo-oligomeric PPIs.

 5. Binders were filtered based on their affinity towards protein receptor, threshold value was set to -10 REU according to estimarion by means of ref15 scoring function.
 Besides, contribution of one individual residue at least to binding has to be 4 REU or more according to alanine scanning results.